HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/install_upgrade_plan_supported_paths/Install_upgrade_customers_Portal_85_Java_SDK7.md

 3. Click on the HCL Portal Enable v9.5 Multiplatform package.

-4. On the package page, you will see a long list of parts/components.
-But you only need to download the following four (4) files:
+4. On the package page, you will see a long list of parts/components but you only need to download the following four files:

     - HCL-Portal-95_Enable_SETUP-01.zip